-37. Complaints
+40. Complaints

-- The school has a Complaints policy and procedures available to parents, learners and members of staff and visitors who wish to report concerns.
-This can be found on the school website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
-Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific Procedures for Managing Allegations against Staff policy see point 33 above.
+- The school has a Complaints Procedure available to parents, learners and members of staff and visitors who wish to report concerns. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+Anything that constitutes an allegation against a member of staff or volunteer will be dealt with under the specific procedures for Allegations against Staff policy (See Appendix 4).

-38. Policy Monitoring and Review
+41. Policy Monitoring and Review

-- This policy will be reviewed at least annually.
+This policy will be reviewed at least annually.
 The policy will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures.
-Staff will be informed of any changes made. - The DSL and deputy DSL(S) meet formally fortnightly to review all safeguarding cases and check on the actions taken and what further actions are needed.
-This includes pupils with early help and child protection plans.
-They review any emerging patterns which may suggest a safeguarding concern, issues may include attendance, behaviour, peer relationships and concerns raised by tutors/staff. - The Designated Safeguarding Lead and Co-Headteachers will provide regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility. - The governing body understands its responsibilities and duties as set out in KCSIE 2021 to ensure the effectiveness of the school's safeguarding arrangements.
-In addition to the regular safeguarding reports provided by the DSL, governors will take a proactive approach to checking the school's safeguarding arrangements.
-This will include: meetings with the DSL, visits to school, termly checks of the SCR, review of school data and use of an external consultant.
+Staff will be informed of any changes made.

+- The DSL and deputy DSLs meet fortnightly to review all safeguarding cases and check on the actions taken and what further actions are needed.
+This includes pupils with early help and child protection plans. - The Designated Safeguarding Lead and CoHeadteachers will provide regular reporting on safeguarding activity and systems to the governing board.
+The governing board will not receive details of individual children's situations or identifying features of families as part of their oversight responsibility. - The governing board understands its responsibilities and duties as set out in KCSIE 2022 to ensure the effectiveness of the school's safeguarding arrangements, including those for online safety.
+In addition to the regular reports on safeguarding provided by the DSL, governors will take a proactive varied approach to checking the school's safeguarding arrangements.
+This will include: meetings with the DSL, visits to school, ascertaining the views of staff, pupils and parents through discussions and/or surveys, use of an audit tool, asking all governors to ask a safeguarding question during meetings with leaders/staff on other aspects of school life (such as subject meetings or SENCo meeting), termly checks of the SCR, review of school data and use of an external consultant.

-Appendix 1: Categories of Abuse
+Appendix 1: Categories & Indicators of Abuse and Neglect

-All staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases multiple issues will overlap with one another.
+All school staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+In most cases, multiple issues will overlap with one another.